PacificBiosciences/paraphase/docs/CFH.md

 ## Fields in the `json` file

 - `fusions_called`: fusions created by deletion or duplication of the region betweeen two breakpoints.
-Reports the SV type (deletion or duplication) and the breakpoints.
+Reports the SV type (deletion or duplication) and the breakpoint coordinates.

 ## Visualizing haplotypes